Building your home in the mountains: Why high-quality materials matter more than ever

 Concrete and reinforcement: High-grade concrete with proper mix design is essential for mountain foundations.
 Poor-quality concrete or inconsistent curing can lead to micro-cracks that worsen over time, especially in freeze–thaw conditions.
 Reinforcement steel must also be corrosion-resistant and correctly treated.
 Inferior steel can rust faster in moist environments, weakening structural integrity long before issues become visible.

-Using higher-quality concrete and steel materials costs a little more upfront, but they offer greater load-bearing capacity crucial for sloped terrain.
+Using higher-quality concrete and steel materials costs a little more upfront, but they offer greater load-bearing capacity that is crucial for sloped terrain.
 They also provide better resistance to moisture ingress, reducing long-term cracking and settlement.

 Acquiring locally sourced stone for construction, however, can be a labour-intensive and time-consuming process.
 Stonework also needs skilled masons to ensure there are no structural issues post-construction.